rodigehlen/cyclistic-capstone-project/README.md

 Due to GitHub file size restrictions, the full datasets are not stored in this repository.

+If you'd like to **run the code in the R Markdown file**, please download the datasets from the links above, unzip and place the `.csv` files into the data/ folder.

 ---

 ## Files in This Repository